Balancing Covariates via Propensity Score Weighting: Overlap Weighting

 We define the \emph{overlap weights} by letting $h(x)=e(x)(1-e(x))$, implying balancing weights

-Following Corollary 1 and under its assumptions, the corresponding nonparametric estimator $\hat{\tau}_h^w$ has the minimum asymptotic variance among all balancing weights.
+Following Corollary 1 and under its assumptions, the corresponding nonparametric estimator $\hat{\tau}_h$ has the minimum asymptotic variance among all balancing weights.
+Even if the outcomes are moderately heteroscedastic, the overlap weights may have good efficiency while depending only on design (covariate distributions in the treatment and control groups) and therefore being defined prior to examining outcome data.

-The overlap weights and the associated target population are illustrated in Figure \ref{fig:overlap} for two univariate normal populations with equal variance.
+The overlap weights and the associated target population are illustrated in Figure \ref{fig:overlap} for two univariate normal populations with equal size and variance.
 The upper panel illustrates the target population density $f(x)h(x)$, which is greatest where the treated and control groups most overlap.
-The lower panel shows that the ratio $h(x)$ of target to combined population peaks where the propensity score is 1/2, and these weights place more emphasis on units with propensity score close to 1/2, who could be in either group.
-Hence we call them the ``overlap weights," and the corresponding WATE estimand $\tau_h$ the \emph{average treatment effect for the overlap population} (ATO).
-The overlap population thus upweights the potentially policy-sensitive population in equipoise.
+Hence, we call the corresponding WATE estimand $\tau_h$ the \emph{average treatment effect for the overlap population} (ATO).
+The lower panel shows that the ratio $h(x)$ of target to combined population peaks where the propensity score is 1/2, and these weights place more emphasis on units with propensity score close to 1/2, who could be in either group, relative to those with propensity scores close to 0 or 1.

+The overlap weights, unlike the IPWs, are bounded and thus are less sensitive to extreme weights.
+Compared to the common practice of truncating weights or discarding units, the overlap weights are continuously defined and avoid arbitrary choice of a cutoff for inclusion in the analysis, as illustrated in an application in Section \ref{sec:disparity}.

+The variance-minimizing property of the overlap weighting implies that it adapts to any distribution of covariates and propensities to define and answer the question that can be best answered nonparametrically by the data at hand.
+These include several familiar special cases: (1) if propensity to treatment is always small, ATO approximates ATT (for $e(x)\approx 0$, $(1-e(x),e(x))\approx\left(1,\frac{e(x)}{1-e(x)}\right)$); (2) in the opposite case where propensity to control is small, ATO approximates ATC; (3) if treatment and control groups are nearly balanced in size and distribution, ATO approximates ATE (for $e(x)\approx 1/2$, $(1-e(x),e(x))\approx\left(\frac{.25}{e(x)},\frac{.25}{1-e(x)}\right)$).

+While the interpretation of the overlap distribution is specific to the application, the overlap population often represents a target population of intrinsic substantive interest, that is, the units whose combination of characteristics could appear with substantial probability in either treatment group.
+For example, in medicine, these may be patients for whom clinical consensus is ambiguous or divided, who are said to be in equipoise between treatments, so research on these patients may be most needed.
+In social policy, these might be the units whose treatment assignment would be most responsive to a policy shift as new information is obtained.
+In general, we may want to estimate a treatment effect or compare treatments on the subpopulation of units that are the most similar between treatment groups.